avinashkranjan/avinashkranjan/README.md

 - 🎪 [Visual Portfolio](https://sourcerer.io/avinashkranjan)
 - 🔭 I’m currently working as Freelancer 💻
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently learning Full Stack Development , NextJS
 - 👯 I’m looking to collaborate on any cool Project
 - 🤔 I’m looking for help with Open Source Project Development
 - 📫 You can reach at: ranjan.avinash@hotmail.com